Bruno Luz

 Bruno Ricardo Rocha da Luz (born 8 December 1988) is a Portuguese professional footballer who plays as a midfielder.

 Career

 After failing to make an appearance with English second division club Queens Park Rangers, Luz almost signed with Portsmouth, but the transfer never materialised due to Portsmouth's transfer ban.
 Later, he signed with Cypriot side Apollon Limassol, before being sent on loan to Ermis Aradippou, as well as PAEEK.

 In 2013, he returned to Portugal with Naval, but was unable to play for 5 months because of problems with the Cyprus Football Association.

 In 2015, Luz signed for Hapoel Jerusalem in Israel before joining Maccabi Ahi Nazareth.

 In 2017, he signed for Romanian outfit Luceafărul Oradea.

-In 2018, Luz signed for Polish second division side Radomiak Radom, where he claimed the quality was higher than in England, before sealing a move to Partizán Bardejov in the Slovakian second division.
+In 2018, Luz signed for Polish second division side Radomiak Radom, where he claimed the quality was higher than in England, before sealing a move to Partizán Bardejov in the Slovak second division.